ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 considered an authority as regards language, makes ; Milton,
 a like use of the unnecessary’s in his English Past | Those who forgive the most shall be the most —
 ) = - : auley.
 and Present.
-But it would be endle » So one Sin may be clasped so close you cannot see its face
+But it would be endle » So one Sin may be clasped so close you cannot see its face.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_notes-and-queries_1873-09-13_12_298%2Fsim_notes-and-queries_1873-09-13_12_298_jp2.zip%2Fsim_notes-and-queries_1873-09-13_12_298_jp2%2Fsim_notes-and-queries_1873-09-13_12_298_0002.jp2/pct:9.674658,10.327456,74.957192,16.404282/600,/0/default.jpg"/>
 </td>